Nemanja0033/Nemanja0033/README.md

 # Welcome to My GitHub!

 ## 🚀 About Me
 Hello!
 I’m **Nemanja**, a **certified frontend developer** and **coding enthusiast** passionate about creating modern, user-friendly web applications.
-I am always open to new job opportunities and challenges that allow me to grow and contribute to innovative projects.
+I am currently open to new job opportunities and challenges that allow me to grow and contribute to innovative projects.

 I have an **advanced understanding of JavaScript** and **TypeScript**, which I use to build clean, maintainable, and visually appealing applications.
-I stay up-to-date with the latest frontend technologies and actively improve my skills.
-Additionally, I have a strong interest in **UI/UX design**, believing that a seamless user experience is essential for any successful product.

-With a dedication to quality and continuous learning, I am confident that I can be a valuable asset to your team.

 -*All my projects showcase my knowledge and work in **frontend development**.
 My highlighted projects particularly reflect my **ideas and vision** for web development.*